4002-Nonye/devlinks/README.md

 5. Preview your profile to see how others will view it.
 6. Copy and share your public profile link with others.

-## Video Demo

-Check out this video for a quick overview of how to set up and use DevLinks.

 ## Technologies Used